naathcs/AldeCroche/README.md

 ## My process

-*** DOCUMENT PROCESS OF CREATING CODE FOR WEBSITE, FROM SEARCHING FOR APPROPRIATE CODE TO CODING ITSELF ***
+*** ADD THE DOCUMENT PROCESS OF CREATING CODE FOR WEBSITE, FROM SEARCHING FOR APPROPRIATE CODE TO CODING ITSELF ***

+I started creating the HTML structure based on the design created on `Canva`.
+I started created the HTML structure using the logo png only to make sure everything was in its place, then I used the SVG Export extension on Google Chrome to  download the `svg` images for the website. x

 ### Built with